 - 4.34 The sufficiency of the GF and other financial resources is ascertained through stress testing.
 HKSCC conducts daily stress testing against CPs' unsettled positions taking into consideration the projected risk exposure of the GF and prevailing market conditions.
-The risk exposure of the GF is assessed with reference to two key assumptions: - (a) price movements (±22%38 for non-structured products and ±100% for structured products in Exchange Trades; and ±10%39 for China Connect Securities Trades); and - (b) default of the single largest CP and the fifth largest CP. - 4.35 Based on the daily stress testing results, HKSCC will trigger ad-hoc review to demand additional GF Contributions from CPs if the risk exposure of the GF exceeds 80% of the sum of the existing GF size and the aggregate Dynamic Contribution Credit utilized by all CPs for two consecutive business days.
-HKSCC also re-calculates the required GF Contribution of each CP on the first business day of every month.
-In both ad-hoc and monthly reviews, a buffer equivalent to 25% of the maximum risk exposure calculated in the preceding one-month period is incorporated in determining the required GF size.
-The required GF Contribution of each CP is based on its relative share of the total unsettled positions in the market in the relevant period, subject to a minimum required amount as mentioned in paragraph 4.28.
-HKSCC provides reports to CPs of their required GF Contribution following each monthly and ad hoc review.
-HKSCC informs the CPs their total required GF Contributions resulting from stress testing via circulars after each review.
-The required GF Contribution is collected on the third business day following the date of the notification.
-Stress testing results are reported to HKEX's senior management on a daily basis, to the SFC on a weekly basis, to the Risk Committee and the RMC on a quarterly basis.
+The risk exposure of the GF is assessed with reference to two key assumptions: - (a) price movements (±22%40 for non-structured products and ±100% for structured products in Exchange Trades; and ±10%41 for China Connect Securities Trades); and - (b) default of the single largest CP and the fifth largest CP. - 4.35 Based on the daily stress testing results, HKSCC will trigger ad-hoc review to demand additional GF Contributions from CPs if the risk exposure of the GF exceeds 90% of the sum of the existing GF size and the aggregate Dynamic Contribution Credit utilized by all CPs.
+HKSCC also re-calculates the required GF Contribution of each CP on the first business day of every month based on the maximum daily stress testing results in the most recent 60 business days.
+In both ad-hoc and monthly reviews, a buffer equivalent to 10% of the maximum risk exposure calculated in the most recent 60 business days is incorporated in determining the required GF size.
+The size of the GF cannot exceed the GF Threshold.
+GF Risk Collateral will be collected from the relevant CPs when the GF Threshold is reached.
+Please refer to the description under paragraph 4.37 for more details.

-The ±22% price movement reflects the most volatile historical movement of the Hang Seng Index (HSI).
+The ±22% price movement reflects the most volatile historical movement of the HSI.
 The movement during the market crash in 1987 which was exacerbated by the four-day closure of the Hong Kong markets has been excluded.
 It is believed that such market closure will not recur in the future.

-The ±10% market movement covers the historical highpoint movements of relevant indices on SSE securities and SZSE securities from their launch dates.
+41 The ±10% market movement covers the historical highpoint movements of relevant indices on SSE securities and SZSE securities from their launch dates.